MycroftAI/documentation/docs/mycroft-technologies/padatious.md

 # Padatious

-Padatious has a number of key benefits over other intent parsing technologies:
+Padatious has a number of key benefits over other intent parsing technologies.

 * With Padatious, **Intents** are easy to create
 * The machine learning model in Padatious requires a relatively small amount of data